bdfaus/Sparkify/README.md

 ## Possible Improvements
-The creator of this project has limited finances to use on AWS, so tuning and model tinkering were relatively limited.
+The creator of this project has limited finances to use on AWS, so tuning and model tinkering were relatively limited due to limited computing power.
 More financial expenditure could allow for more computing power and thus more extensive models and parameter grids to be tested.